Creating a Workspace Response for a Data Virtualization GET Endpoint

 Open FME Workbench.
 On the Start tab, click Data Virtualization (Also accessible from File > "Open from FME Flow Data Virtualization")

-A warning dialog will popup stating that the workspace must be republished to FME Flow for the endpoints to be updated.
-Click OK to close the dialog.
+A warning dialog may pop up stating that the workspace must be republished to FME Flow for the endpoints to be updated.
+Click OK to close.

-The Data Virtualization reader appears on the canvas as one or more feature types, depending on the number of endpoints selected in FME Flow.
-Since only one endpoint was selected, the canvas contains a single feature type: GET /wildfires.
-Expanding this reveals key request details such as the endpoint path (request.path) and any defined parameters.
+The Data Virtualization reader shows up as one or more feature types, depending on how many endpoints you selected in FME Flow.
+Since we only selected one, you’ll see a single feature type: GET /wildfires.
+If you expand it, you’ll find details about the request, such as the endpoint path (request.path) and any parameters.

-In contrast, the Data Virtualization writer always appears as a single feature type: http_response.
-Its schema is consistent across all Data Virtualization workspaces and includes the standard elements of an API response: status code, headers, and a response body.
+The Data Virtualization writer always appears as one feature type called http_response.
+Its attributes are the same in every Data Virtualization workspace.
+It includes the basic pieces of any API response: status code, headers, and response body.

-The Translation Parameter Values window opens where we can configure sample request data for testing.
+The Translation Parameter Values window opens, where you can enter sample request data for testing.

-Select Run and inspect the cached data.
-For this simple GET request with no parameters, only the endpoint path will be present (“request.path”).
+Click Run, then check the cached data.
+For this simple GET request with no parameters, the only value you’ll see is the endpoint path (request.path).

 4. Connect to a Data Source

-In an endpoint workspace, the Data Virtualization Reader only represents the incoming API request.
-It doesn’t connect to the real data.
-To return actual results, we need to bring in the real data sources.
+In an endpoint workspace, the Data Virtualization Reader represents the API request, but it does not pull in real data.
+To return results, the workspace needs to connect to an actual data source.

-Add a FeatureReader transformer to the canvas and connect it to the GET /wildfires reader feature type.
-In the parameters, select SQLite as the Format.
-Select the events.sqlite file as the Dataset.
+Add a FeatureReader to the canvas and connect it to the GET /wildfires Reader.

-Use Run to This on the FeatureReader’s mini menu, then inspect the fires output port.
-The SQLite fires data table is returned.
+Inspect the fires output port.
+The SQLite fires data is returned.

 5. Review the Output Template

-Now that the data source is in the workspace, we can build the workflow that creates the endpoint response.
-This means using transformers to format the wildfire data to match the schema set in FME Flow.
-That includes the right status codes, response body, and headers.
-This step makes sure the output meets the endpoint’s requirements and shows the data correctly to users.
+Now that the data source is in the workspace, we can set up the workflow that builds the endpoint response.
+This means shaping the wildfire data so it fits the WildfireResponse format, along with the right status code, body, and headers.

 6. Test for Expected Data

-FME can only return a 200 OK response for a GET /wildfires request if it finds data in the SQLite table.
-To make sure this happens, we need to check that the FeatureReader is correctly reading and returning the data.
+The GET /wildfires endpoint should only return 200 OK if it finds data in the SQLite table.
+To verify this, add a check into the workflow that confirms if FeatureReader is returning data.

 Add a Tester to the canvas and connect it to the FeatureReader’s <initiator> port.